 Are you looking for coronavirus information straight from the source?
 The Centers for Disease Control and Prevention has its official Health Alert Network for conveying the latest information on diseases, including the coronavirus.
 To sign up for alerts, visit the Health Alert Network web page, and scroll down to Receive HAN Updates — you can then select Sign Up for HAN Email Updates or Subscribe to the HAN RSS Feed.

 With all the controversy surrounding factually incorrect news spreading on Facebook, it seems an odd place to sign up to receive updates; however, the team at Facebook has spent time assembling a Coronavirus Information Center where information is gathered, fact-checked for accuracy, and then presented.
-To receive updates from the Facebook app on the coronavirus pandemic, follow these instructions:
+To receive updates from the

 - Open the Facebook app on iOS or Android.